Euro S50 Single Vanos

 When nut is close to end of shaft and shaft can no longer be held with tool, counter hold piston/shaft by hand and unscrew nut (fingers, 7mm box wrench).

-Note: It is critical 6-point socket be used, as 12-point socket is susceptible to stripping shaft hex.
+It is critical to use a 6-point socket, as a 12-point socket is susceptible to stripping the shaft hex.
+Always ensure you have the correct tools before starting the procedure.

-Remove sensor plate with sensor and set to side.
+Carefully lift the sensor plate along with the sensor and set it aside.

 Note: Lower second bolt from right also mounts vanos ground wire.